Spooks series 1: Filming

 The first series began filming in November 2001, and continued until March 2002.
-Shooting took place almost entirely in London, with many rural scenes filmed around South East England.
+Shooting took place mostly in London, with many rural scenes filmed around South East England.
 Each episode took approximately 12 to 14 days to shoot, although they do not follow on the order of the script; the production crew would film all scenes set at a certain location first, and then move on to the rest.
 Between 40 and 50 cuts were made in the first 10 minutes of the pilot episode to quickly introduce the main characters.
 Filming was usually done with long lens cameras, which proved difficult for the crew as many filming location were short on space.
 The scenes where Tom reveals he is a spy to Ellie in "Traitor's Gate" were filmed using hand-held cameras, the first time they were used in the series.
 By the time the crew filmed the series finale, hand-held cameras were mostly used.
 The cameras allowed for more intimate filming as opposed to shoulder-operated cameras.
 The downside to the hand-held cameras was that they can only shoot four minutes worth of footage from each film stock.
 In addition, the operators at first hated using the cameras.

 The episodes of the first series were not filmed in the order they were broadcast; "Traitor's Gate" was the third episode to be filmed, while "One Last Dance" was the fourth.
 While filming "One Last Dance" and "The Rose Bed Memoirs", Macfadyen had a bloodshot left eye.
 To cover it, sometimes Macfadyen had to hide the left side of his face from the camera.
 At other times, the actor wore sunglasses.
 The series made use of real firearms that were decommissioned from service.
-Certain cast members, including Oyelowo, handled firearms at some point in the series.
-To maintain gun safety, two weapons experts were on hand to train the actors during rehearsal.
+Certain cast members, including Oyelowo, handled firearms; to maintain gun safety, two weapons experts were on hand to train the actors.